dancho393/Vehicle-Rental-System/README.md

 -- I have Command interface and CommandRequest(what method gets as an input),CommandReposne(what method return) --Every Command has an separate interface,request,reposne which extend the basic ones --command package in cli is for the request,response,command class and interfaces and the impl package is for their implementation
+(all methods in the calculation can be made as Commands)